 - they are continuing with the same degree program.

 Students who meet all of the above requirements should consult with their academic advisor and register for classes.
 Students who do not meet all of these requirements should submit a new application for admission along with the $40 application fee and transcripts of any non-UA course work taken.
 Students who are unsure about their status should contact the Office of Admissions.

 Fresh Start can offer a new beginning for students who performed poorly at UAF and have taken at least a two-year break from classes.
 Students who withdrew from school or were dismissed for academic reasons may apply for readmission through the Fresh Start program and request that their entire prior academic record be disregarded.
 Students who qualify for Fresh Start will begin their college study anew, with no credits attempted or earned and no quality points reflected in future GPA calculations.
 Fresh Start can be used only once.

 All prior course work will remain part of the student’s overall academic record and appear on transcripts, but none of the previously earned credits can be used in a new program.
 These credits will be included only in GPA computations for graduation with honors (see Graduation with Honors).
 A student admitted under Fresh Start may be allowed advanced standing or a waiver of requirements just as any other student, but will not be allowed credit by exam for courses lost in Fresh Start.
-Students interested in Fresh Start should contact the Office of Admissions and the Registrar.
+Students interested in Fresh Start should contact the Office of Admissions.